onewhaleid/scaling/README.md

 # scaling

-Convert quantities between model and prototype scale using Froude and Reynoolds similitude.
+Convert quantities between model and prototype scale using Froude and Reynolds similitude.

 ## Installation